skeeto/skeeto.github.com/_posts/2014-09-02-C11-Lock-free-Stack.markdown

 Reference counting on the node won't work here because we can't get to the counter fast enough (atomically).
 It too would require dereferencing in order to increment.
-The reference counter could potentially be packed alongside the pointer and accessed by a DCAS, but we're already using those bytes for `aba`.
+The reference counter could potentially be packed alongside the pointer and accessed by a DWCAS, but we're already using those bytes for `aba`.

 ##### Push